bxlab/cmdb-quantbio/assignments/bootcamp/linear_regression/assignment/index.md

 #### **Step 1.3**

-Now, load the data from `aau1043_parental_age.csv` into a new `pandas` dataframe.
+Now, load the data from `aau1043_parental_age.csv` into a new dataframe.

 #### **Step 1.4**

 You now have two dataframes with complementary information.
-It would be nice to have all of this in one data structure.
+It would be nice to have all of this in one dataframe.
 Use the `left_join()` function to combine your dataframe from step 2 with the dataframe you just created in step 3 based on the shared column `Proband_id`.

-### Exercise 2: Fit and interpret linear regression models with Python
+### Exercise 2: Fit and interpret linear regression models

 Using the merged dataframe from the previous section, you will be exploring the relationships between different features of the data.